A Bayesian Model of Dose-Response for Cancer Drug Studies: Posterior inference

-Two cases cause the entire ellipse to be valid: (i) $(a^2 + b^2 - c^2) < 0$ and (ii) $a = -c$.
-In the first case, $a^2 + b^2 < c^2 \Rightarrow a \mbox{cos}\theta + b \mbox{sin}\theta > c$, for all $\theta$.
-In the second case, the only place the constraint touches the ellipse is on the extremal point of the ellipse and thus its selection has probability zero.
+There are two edge cases where the entire ellipse is valid: (i) $(a^2 + b^2 - c^2) < 0$ and (ii) $a = -c$.
+In the first case, we trivially have $a^2 + b^2 < c^2$ and therefore $a \cos\theta + b \sin\theta > c$ for all $\theta$.
+In the second case, the only place the constraint boundary intersects the ellipse exactly at a single point of the ellipse and thus its selection has probability zero.
 For all other cases, the subset is determined based on the sign of $a^2 - c^2$.
 A positive sign indicates the quadratic in the inequality is concave and \cref{eqn:gass:trig} defines the boundaries of a contiguous region; a negative sign indicates convexity and thus the complement of the interval.

-As the output sample may need to satisfy many such constraints, we can simply repeat the above process to find all the valid regions and take their intersection.
-We then numerically approximate the valid $\theta$ regions with a fine-grained 1D grid.
-Sampling is performed in a quasi-Monte Carlo fashion, uniformly over the valid grid points.
+When there are many linear constraints, we can solve for the valid regions of each of the individual constraints separately and then take their intersection.
+Finally, after computing the region of valid $\theta$'s, we approximate it with a fine-grained 1D grid.
+We draw a likelihood value $u$ and filter out all the grid points with likelihood smaller than $u$.
+Finally, we draw a sample uniformly over the remaining grid points.
+An illustration of the algorithm is given in \cref{fig:gass-illustration}.

+It is not difficult to show that GASS is a valid Markov chain which will converge to the distribution given in \cref{eqn:gass:setup}.
+For completeness, a proof of this convergence is provided in the supplementary material.